-The value of plant and equipment has not been revalued.
-This is in accordance with APS 116D.
-The carrying value is deemed to approximate fair value.
-These assets are classified in Level 3 as there have been no subsequent adjustments to their value, except for management assumptions about the asset condition and remaining useful life.
+The value of plant and equipment has not been revalued and in accordance with APS 116D, the carrying value is deemed to approximate fair value.

 15.7 Leased property, plant and equipment

 Right-of-use assets (including concessional arrangements) leased by the Hospital as lessee are measured at cost and there were no indications of impairment.
 Short-term leases of 12 months or less and low value leases, where the underlying asset value is less than \$15,000 are not recognised as right-of-use assets.
 The associated lease payments are recognised as an expense and disclosed in note 9.